mikeasilva/handbook-diff/markdown/9-relief-society.md

 * Meet with each member of Relief Society individually at least once a year.
 Discuss the well-being of the sister and her family.

-* Teach sisters their covenant responsibilities.
+* Teach sisters their covenant responsibilities and blessings, including the blessings that come from God’s priesthood power (see [3.5](/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number16-p82#title_number16) and [3.6](/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number19-p85#title_number19)).
+Help them understand the power, protection, direction, joy, and peace that come from developing a covenant relationship with Heavenly Father and Jesus Christ.

 * Oversee and help improve teaching in the Relief Society (see [chapter 17](/study/manual/general-handbook/17-teaching-the-gospel?lang=eng)).